 Sous vide and smoke are the keys to pastrami that rivals that served at New York’s best delis.
+Here, we give our sous vide pastrami recipe for perfect meat every time.

 Every St. Patrick’s Day, countless Americans celebrate by donning green apparel and enjoying even greener beer.
 But while they are busy getting green at the gills at the corner pub, I’m at the store stocking up on discounted packages of corned beef.

-For many folks, these pre-cured corned beef briskets are a once a year indulgence to be cooked alongside some cabbage and potatoes.
+For many folks, these pre-cured corned beef briskets are a once a year indulgence to cook alongside some cabbage and potatoes.
 For me, however, they are a gateway to what I affectionately refer to as “Jewish barbecue” or pastrami.
 If you like Reuben sandwiches made with corned beef, you have to try them with pastrami.

 While I have had great success with his recipe, I wondered if I could make it even better by using the sous-vide-que method.
 The result?
 It took some trial and error to dial in the various steps, but to my tastebuds the final product was better than anything to be found at New York’s best delicatessens.
-The sous vide method thoroughly breaks down tough connective tissues in the meat, creating rich-tasting collagen that also helps keep the meat moist.
+The sous vide method thoroughly breaks down tough connective tissues in the meat.
+This creates rich-tasting collagen that also helps keep the meat moist.
 Equally appealing is convenience factor as sous vide cooking is completely hands off compared to having to tend a fire for 10+ hours when doing pastrami completely on the smoker or grill.

-Note that like our sous-vide-que brisket recipe found here, the sous vide water temperature of 145ยฐF (63ยฐC) is determined after consultation with our sous vide que time and temperature guide here.
+Note that like our sous-vide-que brisket recipe found here, the sous vide water temperature of 145°F (63°C) is determined after consultation with our sous vide que time and temperature guide here.

 Explore the world of Sous Vide Que, the ultimate marriage of water and smoke, by clicking here to download our ebook “Sous Vide Que Made Easy” for $3.99 on Amazon (free Kindle app runs on all computers).
 Or get the book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.